leuk7/openIMSCoreAndServices/README.md

 The MRFC provides the control of the announcement band messages in the MRFP.
 The MRFP provides transport, storage and playback of the announcement tapes.

 #### AS
- L'AS offre un contexte d'exécution pour les composants applicatifs.
-Il existe plusieurs types de serveur AS:
+ The AS provides an execution context for application components.
+There are several types of AS servers:

 - SIP AS
 - SSF AS
 - OSA AS

-Les AS sont interconnectes au coeur IMS par le biais des interfaces **Sh** vers le HSS, ISCSF et le SCSCF.
-Les AS permettent d'offrir des services a valeurs ajoutes: Presence, IPTV, messagerie instantane, SMS/USSD, etc.
+AS are interconnected to the IMS core through **Sh** interfaces to the HSS, ISCSF and SCSCF.
+The AS allows to offer value-added services: Presence, IPTV, instant messaging, SMS/USSD, etc.

 #### MGCF and IM-MGW
 The MGCF/IM-MGW couple ensures the interfacing of the IMS core with classical TDM (Time Division Multiplexing) networks.